mgavino/spring-boot-appengine-jpa-datanucleus/README.md

 ## Spring Boot

-Firsly, we need to setup our pom.xml to use Spring Boot.
+Firstly, we need to setup our pom.xml to use Spring Boot.
 Adding Spring Boot Parent:
 ```
 <parent>